whallin/cubed-wiki/docs/cubedsmp/commands/gangs.md

     Lists all gang-related commands.
 ## /g info
-Show information and statistics about specificed gang.
+Show information and statistics about the specified gang.
 ### Syntax
 ```
 /g info <gang>